 Instructions

-- Combine all marinade ingredients in a bowl.
+- Combine garlic, calamansi, sugar, soy sauce and oyster sauce in a bowl.
 Add chicken pieces and toss to coat evenly.
-Marinate for at least 30 minutes, or up to overnight for deeper flavor.
+Marinate for at least 30 minutes, or up to overnight for deeper flavor.1.5 pound chicken thighs or boneless thighs, ยผ cup calamansi or substitute with meyer lemon, 3 tablespoon soy sauce, 2 tablespoon oyster sauce, 4 cloves garlic

 - Heat oil in a large skillet or wok over medium heat.
-Add the chicken pieces and cook, stirring occasionally, until browned on all sides (around 5-7 minutes).
+Add the chicken pieces and cook, stirring occasionally, until browned on all sides (around 5-7 minutes).2 tablespoon Olive oil or avocado oil

 - Pour in the reserved marinade and water.
 Bring to a simmer, then reduce heat and cover.
 Simmer for 15-20 minutes, or until chicken is cooked through and sauce thickens slightly.
-Adjust seasoning with salt if needed.
+Add sliced onion.
+Adjust seasoning with salt if needed.1 cup water, 1 teaspoon sugar, salt and black pepper, ยฝ cup medium onion sliced

 - Transfer chicken and sauce to a serving dish.
 Garnish with chopped scallions or cilantro (optional).